netgen/NetgenRemoteMediaBundle/Resources/docs/USAGE.md

 # Usage instructions for Netgen Remote Media Bundle #

-## Content class definition ##
+## Content type definition ##
 You can add the remote media content field to your content type.
 There is no additional configuration needed.

 ## Managing your media ##
 Directly from the administration interface, both on legacy administration and Netgen Admin UI, you can do simple management of your media while editing the content.

 ### Uploading ###
-With a simple press of a button you can either browse existing media (separated into images and videos), or upload your own media from your own computer.
+With a simple press of a button you can either browse existing media (separated into images and videos), or upload media from your own computer.
 When uploading, you can select which folder to upload to*, and when browsing and searching, you can also limit your view per folder.

-(image)

 (*) Note: for automatic creating of folders when uploading, please remember to activate "Auto-create folders" option on your Cloudinary account.

 ### Cropping the images ###
 The editors have the ability to crop the images immediately while editing the content object.
 As long as the variations with the `crop` transformation are defined, editors have the ability to choose which part of the image they want to show for each use case.
 One example of this would be if one would use `<picture>` tag with different formats for desktop and mobile.
 In this case, editors can upload single image, and choose different cropping for each resolution.

-(image)

 ## Image variation definitions ##
 Image variations are defined through yaml configuration, in the similar way it is defined in eZ Platform.
 Configuration is siteaccess aware, and furthermore, you can define variations per content type, meaning you can have two variations that are named the same, but use different transformations depending on the content type where they are used.